-ASX Principle Status Reference/comment Principle 3: Promote ethical and responsible decisio n makin 9 3.1 Establish a code of conduct to guide the directors, the chief executive officer (or equivalent), the chief financial officer (or equivalent) and any other key executives as to: 3.1.1 the practices necessary to maintain confidence in the company's integrity 3.1.2 the responsibility and accountability Α The company has formulated a Code of Conduct which can be viewed on the company's website. of individuals for reporting or investigating reports of unethical practices 3.2 Disclose the policy concerning trading in company securities by directors, officers and employees Α 3.3 Provide the information indicated in Guide to Reporting on Principle 3 Α The company has established an audit committee which comprises two non executive directors.
+ASX Principle Status Reference/comment Principle 3: Promote ethical and responsible decision-making (continued) 3.2 Disclose the policy concerning trading in company securities by directors, officers and employees Α The company has formulated a securities trading policy which can be viewed on its website.
+3.3 Provide the information indicated in Guide to Reporting on Principle 3 Α The company has established an audit committee which comprises two non-executive directors.
 The charter for this committee is disclosed on the company's website.
 Sourcing alternative or additional directors to strictly comply with this Principle is considered expensive with costs outweighing potential benefits.
 In addition, the board as a whole addresses the governance aspects of the full scope of the company's activities to ensure that it adheres to appropriate ethical standards.
 All matters which might properly be dealt with by special committees are subject to regular scrutiny at full board Meetings.
-Principle 4: Safeguard integrity in financial reporting g 4.1 Require the chief executive officer (or equivalent) and the chief financial officer (or equivalent) to state in writing to the board that the company's financial reports present a true and fair view, in all material respects, of the company's financial condition and operational results and are in accordance with relevant accounting standards Α 4.2 The board should establish an audit committee Α 4.3 Structure the audit committee so that it consists of: Only non executive directors A majority of independent directors An independent chairperson who is not the chairperson of the board At least three members A (in part) The company only has two non executive directors.
-4.4 The audit committee should have a formal charter Α 4.5 Provide the information indicated in Guide to reporting on Principle 4 Α
+Principle 4: Safeguard integrity in financial reporting 4.1 Require the chief executive officer (or equivalent) and the chief financial officer (or equivalent) to state in writing to the board that the company's financial reports present a true and fair view, in all material respects, of the company's financial condition and operational results and are in accordance with relevant accounting standards Α 4.2 The board should establish an audit committee Α 4.3 Structure the audit committee so that it consists of: Only non-executive directors A majority of independent directors An independent chairperson who is not the chairperson of the board A (in part) ~ ~ 4.4 • At least three members The audit committee should have a formal charter × A The company only has two non-executive directors.
+4.5 Provide the information indicated in Guide to reporting on Principle 4 Α Principle 5: Make timely and balanced 5.1 disclosure Establish written policies and procedures designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior management level for that compliance N/A The company has instigated internal procedures designed to provide reasonable assurance as to the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with relevant laws and regulations.
+The board is acutely aware of the continuous disclosure regime and there are strong informal systems in place to ensure compliance, underpinned by experience.
+5.2 Provide the information indicated in Guide to Reporting on Principle 5 N/A The board receives monthly reports on the status of the company's activities and any new or proposed activities.
+Disclosure is reviewed as a routine agenda item at each board meeting.